Introduction and Background

 It would be unrealistic to hope to describe the specifications for every possible bid for every possible system and convention without some degree of complexity.

-However, this isn't like learning to speak Russian or learning to perform brain surgery (or learning to perform brain surgery in Russian).
+However, this isn't like learning to speak Russian or to perform brain surgery (or to perform brain surgery in Russian).
 You should find the program relatively easy to use if you first take the time to read the documentation and understand all the implications of the bidding database structure.

 In addition to this help file, there is a tutorial which you should have run through the first time you ran the BidBase Editor.
 You can bring it up again at any time by clicking on the main database screen's Help menu.
 And if you only want a tutorial for a specific menu command, you can find that in the Help menu as well.